-Angina is a type of chest pain caused by reduced blood flow to the heart.
-Lower blood flow means your heart isn’t getting enough oxygen.
-This pain often occurs with physical activity or stress.
+Angina is a type of chest pain that results from reduced blood flow to the heart.
+A lack of blood flow means your heart isn’t getting enough oxygen.
+The pain is often triggered by physical activity or emotional stress.

-Stable angina, also called angina pectoris, is the most common kind of angina.
+Stable angina, also called angina pectoris, is the most common type of angina.
 Stable angina is a predictable pattern of chest pain.
-You can usually track the pattern based on what you are doing when you feel chest pain.
+You can usually track the pattern based on what you’re doing when you feel the pain in your chest.
 Tracking stable angina can help you manage your symptoms more easily.

-Certain factors can impede your heart from receiving more oxygen, such as a narrowing of the arteries (atherosclerosis).
-Your arteries can become narrow when plaque (a substance made of fat, cholesterol, calcium, and other substances found in blood) builds up inside them, usually due to high cholesterol.
+Certain factors, such as narrowing of the arteries (atherosclerosis), can prevent your heart from receiving more oxygen.
+Your arteries can become narrow and hard when plaque (a substance made of fat, cholesterol, calcium, and other substances) builds up inside the artery walls.
 Blood clots can also block your arteries and reduce the flow of oxygen-rich blood to the heart.

 - being overweight

 - having high cholesterol or high blood pressure

 - having diabetes

 - not exercising

 Large meals, vigorous physical workouts, and extremely hot or cold weather can also trigger stable angina in some cases.